Theatre on the Balustrade: After 1989

-In 1989 Jan Grossman returned to the theatre as a director and later its managing director, and after his untimely death in 1993 new management of the theatre was named - managing director Doubravka Svobodová and artistic director Petr Lébl.
-Petr Lébl was one of the most talented young directors with distinctive imagination who provoked with his interpretations of classics (Jean Genet's The Maids, Ladislav Stroupežnický's Our Our Swaggerers, Nikolai Gogol's The Government Inspector, Anton Chekhov's The Seagull, Ivanov, Uncle Vanya).
-After Lébl's death in 1999 the theatre continued its seeking, novel course of the present Theatre on the Balustrade with its new artistic direction of Ivana Slámová, Jiří Ornest and Jan Antonín Pitínský.
-From the start of the season 2002/2003 a young director and playwright Jiří Pokorný became, together with Ivana Slámová, the new artistic director of the theatre.
+In 1989 Jan Grossman returned to the Theatre on the Balustrade as a director and later its managing director.
+Following his death in 1993, Doubravka Svobodová was appointed managing director and Petr Lébl became artistic director.
+Lébl directed of both classical and modern works including Jean Genet's The Maids, Ladislav Stroupežnický's Our Our Swaggerers, Nikolai Gogol's The Government Inspector, Anton Chekhov's The Seagull, Ivanov, Uncle Vanya.
+Following Lébl's death in 1999 the theatre's artistic direction was assumed by Ivana Slámová Jiří Ornest, and Jan Antonín Pitínský.
+Beginning the 2002-03 season director and playwright Jiří Pokorný became artistic director alongside Slámová.

 With arrival of new artistic director David Czesany in 2010 the Theater on the Balustrade started off with a program of theme-based seasons.
 The first was named “Who will be let through heaven’s gates?”, the current one (2011/2012) will be focused on public space and the city as a place for living and will be called “Whose city?”.
 Programming decisions as well as other projects of the theatre will be based on this topic: the upcoming season will bring exhibitions and meetings with witnesses to the changes that parts of the city have gone through.
 The topic of the city will also be tackled by students of art schools as a part of the Eliade Library project that introduces new creative projects, final works of art school graduates and works for children.

 With the new director the ensemble has grown as well, with the introduction of new members Ivan Lupták, Natálie Řehořová and Ondřej Veselý.